-We provide a guide to doing business in Moscow, including an overview of Russian business culture.
+We provide a guide to doing business in Russia, including an overview of Russian business culture.

-Working or starting your own company in Moscow requires patience and understanding of its unique culture.
+Working or starting your own company in Russia requires patience and understanding of its unique culture.
 Russian life is often unstable and short, but as a result people tend to live more intensely.
-This ‘way of life’ is noticeable to people settling in Russia or making a fresh start there.
+This way of life is noticeable to people settling in Russia or making a fresh start there.

 Current economic situation in Russia